-PRESS-TO-TALK MICROPHONE.
-The receiver and transmitter are controlled by the press-to-talk switch on the microphone.
-Press the switch and the transmitter is activated; release switch to receive.
-When transmitting, hold the microphone two inches from the mouth and speak clearly in a normal "voice".
-The radios come complete with a low-impedance (500 ohm) dynamic microphone.
-For installation instructions on other microphones, see next section, ALTERNATE MICROPHONES AND INSTALLATION.
+PRESS-TO-TALK MICROPHONE: The receiver and transmitter are controlled by the press-to-talk switch on the microphone.
+Press the switch to activate the transmitter; release the switch to receive.
+When transmitting, hold the microphone two inches from your mouth and speak clearly in a normal voice.
+The microphone provided with your radio is a detachable low-impedance dynamic type.

-B. METER FUNCTIONS
+B. REAR PANEL